 What if I think I have coronavirus?
 What will happen?

 If you have symptoms, call your provider.
-Follow the general guidelines for taking of yourself if you’re sick.
+Follow the general guidelines for taking care of yourself if you’re sick.

 How does COVID-19 affect pregnant women, fetuses and newborns?